Originally published: 3/15/2018.

 4. Work with a financial professional who gets you.

 Finally, it's important to find a financial professional who understands your specific, long-term financial needs.
-Women tend to have a more conservative investing style than men and are less likely to focus on building wealth4.
-Working with a financial professional who works with you to prepare for retirement according to your unique situation, including your risk tolerance and time horizon, could help you formulate a plan in case you have to retire early.
+Women tend to have a more conservative investing style than men and are less likely to focus on building wealth.6 Consulting with a financial professional who works with you to prepare for retirement according to your unique situation, including your risk tolerance and time horizon, could help you formulate a plan in case you have to retire early.

 Bottom line